Crime in Papua New Guinea: Regulatory bodies and law enforcement

 Authorities and government agencies exist in Papua New Guinea to combat both violent and non-violent forms of crime.
 The Royal Papua New Guinea Constabulary (RPNGC) is responsible for maintaining law and order throughout the state while providing law enforcement services with jurisdiction throughout PNG.

-Though local police services are renowned as unresponsive and corrupt, the RPNGC works effectively with Interpol - National Central Bureau (NCB) to fight organised crime.
+Though local police services are renowned as unresponsive and corrupt, the RPNGC works effectively with Interpol's National Central Bureau (NCB) to fight organised crime.
 Directed by the Police Commissioner and situated at the RPNGC headquarters in Port Moresby, the NCB contributes to crime prevention in Papua New Guinea.
 This organisation encourages international communication and support through the provision of a database for international criminal data.

 Papua New Guinea has legislation policies which aim to assist victims of crime who have been affected either physically or psychologically.
 In its 2000 Policy on Community Corrections, the Papua New Guinea Department of Attorney General (PNGDAG) made a verbal commitment regarding the protection of such victims.
-A ‘ten-year plan’; The National Law and Justice Policy and Plan of Action 2001-2010, was also introduced in order to evolve a Victim Support Policy and reinforce the government's existing support structures.
+A ‘ten-year plan’; The National Law and Justice Policy and Plan of Action 2001–2010, was also introduced in order to evolve a Victim Support Policy and reinforce the government's existing support structures.

 Some methods utilised by Papua New Guinea's national police force have developed positively over time.
 However, the misuse of authority by police has become commonplace since the Arrest Act (1977) which enabled officials “to use all reasonable means to effect an arrest where a suspect resists arrest”.
 Despite the prohibition of unnecessary force in the Police Act (1998) as well as a Code of Ethics implying that regulatory members will “respect and uphold the rights of all people in the community regardless of race, social status or religion”; the unlawful use of force by police has proved to be a distinguished complication.

 Though capital punishment is legal in Papua New Guinea, it has not been inflicted on an individual since November 1954.
 Regulatory bodies in PNG still face challenges, particularly in gaining the support of local communities.
 A long-term deficit of resources, corruption as well as a lack of strength in numbers also stand as ongoing and disruptive restrictions.